 The District team is responsible for emergencies at the High School, Middle School, Intermediate School, Primary School, Kindergarten Center, and supports all building teams in the event of an actual emergency.

-The District wide Safety Team was appointed by the BOE on: August 9, 2022.
+The District wide Safety Team was appointed by the BOE on: August 13, 2024. (needs to be appointed each year)

 The members of the team are: